-Figure Description NVT Diagrams Major Desired Actions 2.
-One leg is lifted in a 180° arc over the surface of the water to a Split Position .
-29.0 2.1 Both legs remain fully extended.2.2 Hips remain stationary and aligned horizontally.
-2.3 Hip height remains constant and at the surface of the water. z 2.4 Continuous uniform motion of arcing leg to BP 16a Surface Split Position .
+DIFFICULT - 2.4 Figure Description NVT Diagrams Major Desired Actions 2.
+One leg is lifted in a 180°arc over the surface of the water to a Split Position .
+29.0 \mathbf{x} 2.1 Both legs remain fully extended.
+2.2 Hips remain stationary and aligned horizontally.
+2.3 Hip height remains constant and at the surface of the water.
+2.4 Continuous uniform motion of arcing leg to BP 16a Surface Split Position .
 3. With continuous motion a rotation of 360° is executed as the legs are symmetrically lifted and closed to a Vertical Position .
-27.0 3.1 Both legs are always equidistant from the surface of the water with a 90° angle between them at the halfway point of the 360° rotation.
-3.2 The rotation and the closing action of the legs to achieve BP 6 Vertical Position occurs simultaneously. simultaneously.
+27.0 \rightarrow 3.1 Both legs are always equidistant from the surface of the water with a 90° angle between them at the halfway point of the 360° rotation.
+3.2 The rotation and the closing action of the legs to achieve BF 6 Vertical Position occurs simultaneously.
 3.3 Height remains constant and longitudinal axis maintained throughout the rotation.
-3.4 The Vertical Position is held only long enough to define the position and to demonstrate completion of the transition prior to the descent.
+3.4 The Vertical Position is hel only long enough to define the position and to demonstrate completion of the transition prior to the descent.
 4. A Vertical Descent is executed.
 14.0 4.
 See BM 10 Vertical Descent.
+S. 3P 1 Back Layout Position Body Position Description Diag Irams Major Desired Actions 1.
+Body extended with face, chest, thighs, and feet at the surface of the water. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 1.
+Gives the impression that the body is stretched horizontally to its maximum.
+Front of the trunk will also be at the surface of the water.